Marin-Weigel/Roon-Web-Display/README.md

 # Roon-Web-Display
-Custom html to use in full-screen mode for screens only with 1920 x 1080 resolution in portrait or landscape orientation.
+Customizations for use with 1920 x 1080 full-screen mode in portrait or landscape orientation.

 Download ***display_ui.js*** for either orientation.